Wasabi client for macOS

 - Your endpoint is s3.<region>.wasabisys.com - for example s3.us-east-1.wasabisys.com

-- In EmpiricCommander: New Connection > S3-compatible, paste the endpoint and both keys
+- In EmpiricCommander: New Connection > S3, pick Wasabi from the Service list (or Custom / Self-hosted with the endpoint above) and paste both keys

 - Connect - your buckets appear in the pane